Conocarpus erectus: Uses

 The tree is used as an ornamental plant and in bonsai.
 The variety sericeus, with silvery leaves, is especially prized for landscaping.
 It is an important host plant for epiphytes.
 As a result of ornamental planting, it has become naturalized in Hawaii.
 It has been used extensively in landscaping in Kuwait and became the most abundant tree/shrub.
-Conocarpus is widely believed to be fodder for the African buffalo, and it is understood that this is the source of their acidic urine.

 The wood is sometimes used in cabinets; it is difficult to work but takes a smooth finish.
 It is also used as firewood, and is reported to be good for smoking meat and fish, as it burns very hot and slowly; it also makes high quality charcoal.
 The bark is high in tannin, for which it has been harvested commercially.